chrispaynter/architecture/Financial/Sales Tax (US).md

 - Applies when your business has a significant economic presence within a state,
   - the thresholds for which are based on state rules.
 - If you sell above a certain amount of **revenue or transactions** within a state, then you are required to collect sales tax from customers in that state.
+- As of now, about half of the states that impose sales tax have requirements based on whether your business exceeds a specific threshold of sales.
+  - More states will be following suit and will begin to pass updated economic nexus laws.
 -